kruszczynski/ie_bugs/bugs/ie9.md

 This is one of our favourites.
 IE9 (and IE 8) has various limits in CSS parsing:
 * one CSS file can have up to 4096 selectors
-* there can be up to 30 (or 31 depending on source) css files included in a page.
+* there can be up to 30 (or 31 depending on who you ask) css files included in a page.
 No more!